A Harvest of Death: Staging

 Through staging, photography becomes an element that can be manipulated for aesthetic, commercial or propagandistic purposes.

 A Harvest of Death and Field where General Reynolds fell are plates 36 and 37 in the Photographic Sketch Book of the War, published in 1865.
 Their subject matter appears to be different: "The commentary on the first photograph describes rebel soldiers, who died attacking a patriot army and were abandoned on the battlefield.
 The second describes Union soldiers who died doing their duty."
 However, American historian William Frassanito was able to demonstrate that it was a single scene, taken from two different angles by Timothy O'Sullivan.

 Plate entitled Field Where General Reynolds Fell from Gardner's collection, immediately following that entitled A Harvest of Death, and corresponding caption.

 According to historian François Cochet, if "the same corpses are used both to honor Union soldiers who died doing their duty, and to [sic] describe rebels killed while mounting an assault on Northern patriots", it's because, in his view, "the rules of total media warfare were set as early as the American Civil War."
 For Héloïse Conésa, A Harvest of Death bears witness to a pioneering "falsification", as O'Sullivan seeks to "push the tragic dimension of his shooting to the extreme."

 Position of the same corpses in A Harvest of Death and Field where General Reynolds Fell.

-In Gardner's album, we find other forms of staging, notably for the shot representing the body of a marksman.
+In Gardner's album, other forms of staging are found, notably for the shot representing the body of a marksman.
 William Frassanito has studied six photographs of this dead soldier, taken by photographers Alexander Gardner and Timothy O'Sullivan on the Gettysburg battlefield in July 1863.
 Four of them are located on the southern slope of Devil's Den, the original location of the infantryman's body, probably killed as he mounted the assault: "After taking pictures of the dead soldier from several angles, the two photographers noticed the sniper's picturesque lair - forty yards away - and moved the corpse into this rocky niche to photograph it again.
 A blanket, visible beneath the soldier in another version of the sniper's den image, may have been used to carry the body."

 According to Frassanito, the type of weapon shown in these photos was not used by marksmen, but was probably an accessory brought along by the photographer himself.

 Displacement of the same corpse in two successive illustrations from the same collection by Alexander Gardner.

 For historian François Cochet, this staging raises the question of the place and role of photography, as it shows "a deeply felt relationship with the 'truth', with the conviction, still widely shared, that 'it's true because it's been photographed'.
 This "truth", constructed and instrumentalized outside of any real administration of proof, is one of the essential dimensions of war photography."